karayabin/universe-snapshot/universe/Ling/Light_Database/doc/api/Ling/Light_Database/LightDatabasePdoWrapper.md

 - SimplePdoWrapper::storeQueryObject &ndash; Stores the query object so that we can get the errors out of it.
 - SimplePdoWrapper::addAssignmentListSubStmt &ndash; for INSERT or UPDATE like statements.
 - SimplePdoWrapper::queryLog &ndash; Hook for children classes.
-- SimplePdoWrapper::handleException &ndash; Will rethrow a custom exception based on the one given.